liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/robustness/CharSelection/readme.md

+# Invisible Unicode Character Selection

+This directory documents the selection process for invisible Unicode characters used in the experiments.

-Selection invisible characters for testing.
-All characters of the general categories Cc — Other, control and Cf — Other, format where tested.
+All characters belonging to the general categories **Cc (Other, Control)** and **Cf (Other, Format)** were initially evaluated.
-Those that were invisible on the terminal, txt (gedit) and csv (libreoffice) were kept.
+Characters that were visually invisible across multiple environments—including terminal output, plain text files (Gedit), and CSV files (LibreOffice)—were retained for testing.

-# Python scripts
+## Python Scripts

-## getCharList
+### getCharList

-Print all character from categories Cc and Cf with their code, name and width.
-Nota: width is not trustworthy.
+Enumerates all Unicode characters from categories Cc and Cf, printing their:
+- Code point
+- Unicode name
+- Display width

+**Note:** The reported display width is indicative only and should not be considered fully reliable.

-## embed
+### embed

+Generates a reference text of the form:

-Create the text "A" + all unicode characters appearing in finalList.txt +"B"
+"A" + all unicode characters appearing in finalList.txt +"B"

+This text is used to visually and programmatically evaluate character invisibility and preservation.

-# Outputs
+## Outputs

-## getCharList.txt
+### getCharList.txt

-Redirection of the output (terminal) of getCharList
+Terminal output redirected from `getCharList`, listing all candidate Unicode characters along with their metadata.

+### invisible_unicode_characters.csv

+CSV file containing all tested characters, including their code points, names, and reported display widths.

-## invisible_unicode_characters.csv
+## Files

-All the characters with their width, name and code printed as csv

-# File finalList.txt
+### finalList.txt

-Created from getCharList.txt while removing every line where the inclusion of the character had a visible impact
+Derived from `getCharList.txt` by removing all characters whose inclusion produced any visible effect in the tested environments.

-# File alphabet.txt
+### alphabet.txt

+Derived from `finalList.txt`, with additional exclusion of bidirectional control characters to avoid rendering side effects.
-Similar to finalList.txt from which bidi characters are further excluded:
+The following characters are explicitly excluded:

-U+061C  ARABIC LETTER MARK
+- U+061C — ARABIC LETTER MARK

-U+2066 (LRI)
+- U+2066 — LEFT-TO-RIGHT ISOLATE (LRI)

-U+2068 (FSI)
+- U+2068 — FIRST STRONG ISOLATE (FSI)

-U+2069 (PDI)
+- U+2069 — POP DIRECTIONAL ISOLATE (PDI)

-U+202A (LRE)
+- U+202A — LEFT-TO-RIGHT EMBEDDING (LRE)

-U+202C (PDF)
+- U+202C — POP DIRECTIONAL FORMATTING (PDF)

-U+202D (LRO)
+- U+202D — LEFT-TO-RIGHT OVERRIDE (LRO)

-U+200E  LEFT-TO-RIGHT MARK
+- U+200E — LEFT-TO-RIGHT MARK

-U+200F  RIGHT-TO-LEFT MARK
+- U+200F — RIGHT-TO-LEFT MARK